cameraui/docs/remote/cloud.md

 camera.ui Cloud is a way to reach your own server, not a copy of it.
 Your cameras, recordings, settings, and the interface all stay on your server.
 The cloud's only job is to help your app and your server connect, and your session then runs directly to your own instance.
 Your video, credentials, and other data go straight to your server and are never visible to camera.ui.

+Push notifications are the one thing that does travel through the cloud, and they are end-to-end encrypted: your server seals every alert, only your phone can unlock it, and the cloud forwards the envelope without storing anything.
+See [Notifications](/notifications/).

 ## Enabling it

 <Shot src="/img/remote/remote-settings.png" alt="The Cloud card in Settings, Remote" />